-The ARP spoofing attack, also known as ARP poisoning, is a technique used to attack the local networks.
-It allows to intercept the communications between two machines.
+The ARP spoofing attack, also known as ARP poisoning, is a technique used to attack local networks.
+It allows intercepting the communications between two machines.
 This article explains how it works, how to use it and how to protect yourself against it.

 The ARP Protocol